 DIF Deposit Insurance

-For those with large savings, EBSB Direct offers more protection through its Depositors Insurance Fund (DIF) membership.
+EBSB Direct offers more protection for large deposits through its Depositors Insurance Fund (DIF) membership.
 The DIF is a private, industry-sponsored insurance fund that insures all deposits above Federal Deposit Insurance Corporation (FDIC) limits at Massachusetts-chartered savings banks.
 The DIF has been insuring deposits since 1934.

 As stated on EBSB Direct's About Us page,

 As a member of both the Federal Deposit Insurance Corporation (FDIC) and the Deposit

 Insurance Fund of Massachusetts (DIF), all of your deposits are insured in full.
 That means that every dollar you have on deposit with East Boston Savings Bank is fully insured without limit.

 Headquartered in Boston, EBSB Direct (a subsidiary of East Boston Savings Bank) has no brick-and-mortar branches and operates only as an internet bank.
 While U.S. resident aliens were able to open an account online in the past, the promotion page reads,

 You must be a U.S. Citizen to open this account.

 Opening and funding a High-Yield Statement Savings account must be done online.